 Kane was coming off the back of his breakthrough into the Spurs first team in which he scored three goals in as many games at the end of 2013-14.

 The striker went from strength to strength the following campaign, bagging 31 goals in all competitions and winning the PFA Young Player of the Year award.
 He’s done alright since then, too.

 The right-back joined Middlesbrough for an injury-stricken season-long loan deal in 2014-15 before dropping down to the Championship permanently with first Bristol City and then Fulham.

 Kaboul was made club captain in Pochettino’s first season, only to be sold to Sunderland at the end of the campaign.

 The young centre-back was loaned out twice in Pochettino’s first season and eventually left Spurs to join Werder Bremen for just €300,000.

-Now 29, the Spanish forward hadn’t started consecutive seasons with the same club until moving to Torino, initially on loan, in 2016.
+Now 33, the Spanish forward hadn’t started consecutive seasons with the same club until moving to Torino, initially on loan, in 2016.

 The third and final player still at Tottenham, Lamela’s future in north London appeared uncertain after a disappointing debut campaign in which the winger seemed unsuited to English football.